ztz1989/software-switches/README.md

 ```
 #!/bin/bash

+# mount and reserve hugepages
 sysctl vm.nr_hugepages=1024
 mkdir -p /dev/hugepages
-mount -t hugetlbfs hugetlbfs /dev/hugepages  # only if not already mounted
+mount -t hugetlbfs hugetlbfs /dev/hugepages

+# load igb_uio module
 modprobe uio
 insmod /root/dpdk-18.11/x86_64-native-linuxapp-gcc/kmod/igb_uio.ko

+# bind the virtual devices to DPDK
 $DPDK_DIR/usertools/dpdk-devbind.py --status
 $DPDK_DIR/usertools/dpdk-devbind.py -b igb_uio 00:04.0
 $DPDK_DIR/usertools/dpdk-devbind.py -b igb_uio 00:05.0
 ```
 In this script, we firstly mount and reserve hugepages for DPDK.
 Then we load DPDK PMD driver (such as igb_uio) into the kernel.
-Then we bind two physical ports to DPDK using their PCI addresses (04:00.0, 05:00.0).
+Then we bind two virtualized ports to DPDK using their PCI addresses (04:00.0, 05:00.0).

 #### Run VNFs inside the VMs
 1. For p2v and v2v tests, install and run FloWatcher-DPDK inside VM to measure throughput.
 Details can be found in (https://github.com/ztz1989/FloWatcher-DPDK).
 In addition, we also need MoonGen as TX/RX inside VMs.
 More details can be found in https://github.com/ztz1989/software-switches/tree/master/moongen.
 2. For loopback test, deploy DPDK l2fwd application to forward packets between two virtual interfaces.
 For more details, refer to (https://doc.dpdk.org/guides-18.08/sample_app_ug/l2_forward_real_virtual.html).